Our History

 • Open Door stopped meeting during this time, but eventually there was a desire among many previous members to reconvene.
 As a result, a small group came together to re-establish the Sangha and for a short while gave it the name Open Heart.
 Over the next six months, with the help of several volunteers and guest teachers, the beginnings of the current Sangha structure were developed.
 The Sangha created a guest teacher schedule for its Monday night sits.

 In 2021, Alexis and Susa made the decision not to return to Open Door as Guiding Teachers.
-They graciously facilitated the transfer of the name Open Door Community Meditation, along with the website and extensive mailing list, to the newly re-formed Sangha.
+They graciously facilitated the transfer of the name Open Door Meditation Community, along with the website and extensive mailing list, to the newly re-formed Sangha.

 The “new” Open Door Sangha was guided initially by visiting teachers.
 Sangha leaders asked one of these teachers, Chas DiCapua, Resident Teacher at IMS, if he might consider being the Guiding Teacher for an extended period of time.
 He agreed and has held online weekly sits since then.